Conceptual economy: History and background

 In his book A Whole New Mind, Daniel H. Pink explains how the economy is now moving from the Information Age to the conceptual age.
 He describes how abundance (over-supply), Asia (outsourcing) and automation contribute to the need for business to concentrate on cognitive or creative assets such as design, storytelling, teamwork, empathy, play and meaning.
 He bases his approach on brain functions explaining how qualities dependent on the left hemisphere of the brain (logic, knowledge) now need to be complemented by those associated with right-brained processes (intuition and creative thinking).

 Other contributors to our understanding of the conceptual economy include Tom Friedman who describes the opportunities of globalization in his book The World Is Flat.
 He emphasizes the importance of the internet and personal computers for communications and software sharing across the globe.
 This explains how American companies are able to outsource a substantial portion of their business to India and China with no disruptions for the customer.

-Tom Kelley is also a key player in the field, both as general manager of IDEO, a highly successful design and innovation company, and the author of two widely acclaimed books: The Art of Innovation, highlighting the importance of brainstorming and teamwork in product creation; and The Ten Faces of Innovation, explaining the role of assets such as empathy, storytelling, individual experiences and stimulating work environments in fostering creative ideas.
+Tom Kelley is also a key player in the field, both as general manager of IDEO, a successful design and innovation company, and as the author of two widely acclaimed books: The Art of Innovation, highlighting the importance of brainstorming and teamwork in product creation; and The Ten Faces of Innovation, explaining the role of assets such as empathy, storytelling, individual experiences and stimulating work environments in fostering creative ideas.

 The key steps behind the conceptual economy fall into the following categories:

 The evolving state of the economy

-Until quite recently, our understanding of the economy was based on the premise that the way forward would depend on traditional values and qualifications such as those for accountants, lawyers, engineers, mathematicians or computer programmers.
+According to some, the understanding of the economy was based on the premise that the way forward would depend on traditional values and qualifications such as those for accountants, lawyers, engineers, mathematicians or computer programmers.
 With the new opportunities resulting from globalization and the internet, the accepted forms of success are losing ground to scenarios drawing on innovative ideas.
-Here there is an increasing need for artists, designers and creative authors to contribute not only to product design but also to business management and strategic planning.
+This may increase the need for artists, designers and creative authors to contribute not only to product design but also to business management and strategic planning.

-Areas deserving particular attention are related to three key developments:
+Areas deserving particular attention are related to three key developments: over-supply, outsourcing and automation.